 The theme is about applying what you know

-A particular focus for 2022 will be to show how off-piste skiing and ski touring can be surprisingly safe when ‘the essentials’ are applied.
-However, it can be surprisingly dangerous if that knowledge is not applied.
+A particular focus for 2023 will be to show how off-piste skiing and ski touring can no more dangerous than driving to the resort.
+But this is only true when ‘the essentials’ are applied.

 Everyone who attends a training session will receive an ACCIDENT REDUCTION card.
 It is increasingly clear that the vast majority of accidents are caused by individuals not applying decision making and risk reduction measures; and this is because of human factors and flaws that are magnified within a mountain environment.

-The ACCIDENT REDUCTION card is tool you can use to make sure you can control these human factors and flaws and avoid an accident.
+The ACCIDENT REDUCTION card is a tool that can help you to manage the human factors and flaws in order to avoid an accident.

 Founder of HAT, Henry Schniewind, said: